 So the trend is gathering pace.
 Meanwhile it’s well worth finding out whether YOUR main bank card can be frozen in case it’s stolen or lost.
 Encouragingly, most banks do seem to offer this facility except for Santander, Co-op Bank and TSB.
 However, the following banks only offer to freeze credit cards: Natwest, RBS, Sainsburys Bank, Tesco Bank and Virgin Money.
 That’s not much help if all you’ve got is a debit card.
 Full marks (in this narrow instance!) go to HSBC, Barclays and Metro Bank for offering to freeze both credit AND debit cards, with Barclays offering this service across all its channels (in branch, over the phone AND in-app).

 Of course, the ability to freeze shouldn’t dictate your choice of bank.
-All of the above have their pros and cons, and the most important aspects to consider in a bank account is a) whether the service and technology is consistently good and b) whether you have decent overdraft terms, should you really need them (in an emergency, not as a day-to-day crutch).
+All of the above have their pros and cons, and the most important aspects to consider in a bank account are a) whether the service and technology are consistently good and b) whether you have decent overdraft terms should you really need them (strictly in an emergency, not as a day-to-day crutch).
 But little benefits like freezing do add up to your overall experience and if you are accident-prone, you want a bank that will catch you when you fall.
 Thankfully, more are cottoning on to that need – but the moral of the story for me is that having two bank accounts could well be a lifesaver.